Cognitive distortion: Overgeneralizing

 One suggestion to combat this distortion is to "examine the evidence" by performing an accurate analysis of one's situation.
 This aids in avoiding exaggerating one's circumstances.

 Disqualifying the positive

-Disqualifying the positive refers to rejecting positive experiences by insisting they "don't count" for some reason or other.
+Disqualifying the positive, also known as "discounting the positive," refers to rejecting positive experiences by insisting they "don't count" for some reason or other.
 Negative belief is maintained despite contradiction by everyday experiences.
 Disqualifying the positive may be the most common fallacy in the cognitive distortion range; it is often analyzed with "always being right", a type of distortion where a person is in an all-or-nothing self-judgment.
 People in this situation show signs of depression.
 Examples include: